Local Polynomial Estimation of Time-Varying Parameters in Nonlinear Models: Abstract

 \section{Abstract}

-We develop a novel asymptotic theory for local polynomial (quasi-) maximum-likelihood estimators of time-varying parameters in a broad class of nonlinear time series models.
-Under weak regularity conditions, we show the proposed estimators are consistent and follow normal distributions in large samples.
-Our conditions impose weaker smoothness and moment conditions on the data-generating process and its likelihood compared to existing theories.
-Furthermore, the bias terms of the estimators take a simpler form.
-We demonstrate the usefulness of our general results by applying our theory to local (quasi-)maximum-likelihood estimators of a time-varying VAR's, ARCH and GARCH, and Poisson autogressions.
-For the first three models, we are able to substantially weaken the conditions found in the existing literature.
-For the Poisson autogression, existing theories cannot be be applied while our novel approach allows us to analyze it.
+We develop a novel asymptotic theory for local polynomial extremum estimators of time-varying parameters in a broad class of nonlinear time series models.
+We show the proposed estimators are consistent and follow normal distributions in large samples under weak conditions.
+We also provide a precise characterisation of the leading bias term due to smoothing, which has not been done before.
+We demonstrate the usefulness of our general results by establishing primitive conditions for local (quasi-)maximum-likelihood estimators of time-varying models threshold autoregressions, ARCH models and Poisson autogressions with exogenous co--variates, to be normally distributed in large samples and characterise their leading biases.
+An empirical study of US corporate default counts demonstrates the applicability of the proposed local linear estimator for Poisson autoregression, shedding new light on the dynamic properties of US corporate defaults.